We are not accepting Worker applications at this time

 What is the program duration?

-The full year program runs from September to August.
-The summer program runs from May to August.
-We ask that workers make a commitment for that whole period and do not consider other positions or programs that start before the expected end of their times as worker.
+We ask that Workers make a commitment for that whole period and do not consider other positions or programs that start before the expected end of their times as worker.

 Do I need to be a Christian to Apply?

-How are workers compensated?
+How are Workers compensated?

-- A monthly transit pass + access to a bike
+- Access to a bike

 - Cell phone costs up to $50/month